 There are so many beautiful buildings to look at here, with over 1,000 of them on the National Register of Historic Places.
 The standout structure has got to be the Longwood Historic Home, a stunner of an octagonal mansion.
 But this might not be your favourite: with so many to choose from, you’ll be bound to find one that you want to move into!
 Visit the Natchez National Historical Park to learn more.

 Explore the Mississippi Petrified Forest

 Probably one of the easiest day trips from Jackson, Mississippi that you could make (being a short half an hour drive away from the state capital) the Flora Petrified Forest isn’t just a place to go because of its convenience.
-This place is an incredible natural wonder to explore, with tons of trails crisscrossing through a landscape of ancient fossilised trees.
+This place is an incredible natural wonder to explore, with tons of trails crisscrossing through a landscape of ancient fossilized trees.
 Fun fact: petrified wood is the state rock of Mississippi!

-Visiting the Mississippi Petrified Forest means you’ll get to wander through prehistoric woodlands of palm, maple and fir, as well as now extinct species of other trees – all of which quite mind blowingly became stone millions and millions of years ago.
+Visiting the Mississippi Petrified Forest means you’ll get to wander through prehistoric woodlands of palm, maple, and fir, as well as now-extinct species of other trees – all of which quite mind-blowingly became stone millions and millions of years ago.
 Over a thousand years old before they fell, many of them were thought to be much bigger (before they were pushed over by a flood) than they are now.

 3 Day Jackson, Mississippi Itinerary